🇺🇸

 Related Analysis

-Cheapest States to Live In 2026: Cost of Living Ranked
+What Are the Cheapest States to Live In 2026?
+Cost of Living Ranked

 Housing costs eat more of the average American's paycheck than anything else.
 With the median home nationally at $394,620 and the average cost of living index at 97, affordability has become the dominant factor for anyone considering a move.
 We ranked all 50 states using BEA Regional Price Parities, Census median home prices, cost of living indices, and housing-to-income ratios.